This article provides guidelines on how to handle multiple currencies within your QuickBooks account when Amazon pays you in a foreign currency.

-- Ensure you understand which option from the two shown below you need to use - it will depend on how you have configured Amazon to pay you in Seller Central.
+- Ensure you understand which option from the two you need to use - it depends on how you have configured Amazon to pay you in Seller Central.

 1) Being paid in the foreign currency from Amazon

-In this scenario you will select an actual bank account for each currency payout.
-In A2X settings when there are multiple currencies detected, you should see a bank account selection option for each currency.
-Like in the picture shown below.
+In this scenario, you will select an actual bank account for each currency payout.
+When there are multiple currencies detected, A2X will offer you a bank account selection option for each currency in settings (as shown in the screenshot below).

-When the Journals are sent to QuickBooks you can then 'match' them to the corresponding deposit in the bank account for that currency.
+After sending settlement journals from A2X to QuickBooks, you can then 'match' them to the corresponding deposit in the bank account for that currency.